rabe42/spipes/Readme.md

 # Simple Pipes

 ## Overview
 Provides a http/2 based service for the buffered transfer of arbitrary messages in an distributed environment.
 This should work as the backbone of an message event driven distributed system.
-It is in the same time an essential part of a data logistic system.
+It is in the same time an essential part of a data logistic system, which has to provide different types of data to distinct end points.

 The individual parts of the infrastructure are intended to be so small, that a design isn't needed at all.
 Everything should be managed on the architecture level.

 ### Note
 Resource management is needed for unit and integration tests mainly.
-Because otherwise the limited database resources are blocking unit tests.
+Because otherwise the limited database resources are blocking other unit tests.

 ## Seting up of the development environment
-Before starting with the development, you have to setup the development environment.
-To make sure, that every developer can carry his personal settings for the services, it is possible to setup the envrionment with user specific settings.

-The user specific settings are stored in the `./usr` subfolder.
-They will be copied by the command `npm run setup-dev` to the resprective configuration folders.
-The mechanism uses the $USER variable of the operating system.
-A workstation specific setting isn't foreseen yet.
+The whole settings can be influenced by environment variables only.
+This allows to influence the settings also at runtime.
+Take a look to the files in the configuration directory to identify the different environment variables.

 ## Technology Sketch
 The basic idea is, that the service is separated into minimum two independend parts.
 One is a single threaded server, the `receiver`, that waits for connections, stores the received metadata and content into a local pouchdb.
 The other is the `forwarder` service, which periodically looks into the pouchDB and forwards the stored content accoring to the given metadata.
 To support a pull architecture there is a